jrwats/bughouse.app/backend/firebase/README.md

 # Firebase Server (Written in Go)

-A simple UDS (Unix domain socket) server that authenticates tokens and retrieves any firebase user metadata
+A simple UDS (Unix domain socket) server that authenticates firebase tokens and retrieves any firebase user metadata